syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `SORTBY` function sorts the contents of a range or array based on the values in a corresponding range or array.
+The `SORTBY` function sorts an array based on values in a separate corresponding array or range.